 A blue and white bear’s head roaring with a yellow with blue trim letter “C” behind the bear.

 1974 - Present

-In 1974, the team decided to keep the same wishbone “C” logo but logo changed from all white to a white bordered orange logo eleven years later.
+In 1974, the team decided to keep the same wishbone “C” logo however, the logo changed from all white to a white with an orange border.
 This logo has remained unchanged ever since.
 While the orange color in the Chicago Bears logo stands for cheerfulness, happiness, activity and energy, the blue color symbolizes excellence and grace of the club.
 The white color, on the other hand, represents its charm and elegance.

 1962 - 1972